rstrahan/aws-autoscaling-vertica/README.md

 - To get started, we launch a new auto scaling group with just one node, on which we create a bootstrap cluster and database.

 - Expand the desired size of the group to prompt auto scaling to launch new EC2 instances.
-Each new node will run a custom launch script allowing it to join the cluster by conecting via vsql to the database running on an existing node in the group, and invoking the 'add_node' script on that node via a Vertica external procedure call.
+Each new node will run a custom launch script allowing it to join the cluster by connecting via vsql to the database running on an existing node in the group, and invoking the 'add_node' script on that node via a Vertica external procedure call.

 - If the desired group size is decreased, auto scaling will terminate as many EC2 instances as necessary to reduce the group to the new desired size.
 The auto scaling 'lifecycle hook' mechanism publishes an SQS message, which gives the running nodes an opportunity to automatically execute the necessary scripts to remove the terminating nodes and rebalance the cluster before the instances go offline.

 - Each node can detect when any database node has been DOWN for more than a configurable timeout threshold, and instruct AWS to terminate the EC2 instance associated with the DOWN node.
 Auto Scaling will then attempt to launch a new instance to replace  the terminated instance.
-The new instance checks (via its launch script) to see if there are any DOWN nodes before it tries to join the cluster, and, if so, it will 'adopt' the Private IP Address of the down node and join the cluster masquarading as the node which failed, initiate node recovery, and so restore the cluster to health.
+The new instance checks (via its launch script) to see if there are any DOWN nodes before it tries to join the cluster, and, if so, it will 'adopt' the Private IP Address of the down node and join the cluster masquerading as the node which failed, initiate node recovery, and so restore the cluster to health.

 ## Setup